Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 The most-quoted advantage of solid timber over engineered is refinishability — the idea that a solid floor lasts a hundred years because you can sand it back endlessly.
 Like most marketing claims, it’s partly true.

-An engineered floor’s refinishability comes down to wear-layer thickness:
+An engineered floor’s refinishability comes down to wear-layer thickness, and here ATFA does give a position:

 The other piece is the finish.
 Lacquered floors are sanded back to bare wood for a full refinish.
 Oiled floors can be spot-repaired without sanding the whole room — a scuff or scratch in one plank can be addressed with a hand recoat in 20 minutes.
 That’s a meaningful difference for households with kids or pets.